Remote Work Trends

 With the increase in remote work where people and businesses need to work remotely, how do they do it?

 Remote employees work either from home or outside of the traditional working environment, such as at an office or on a specific job site.
 It increases morale and encourages successful completion of tasks and goals in a much more efficient, timely, and cost-effective manner while also protecting the health of employees.

 All remote work can be summed up into two distinct categories:

-So how does a company decide whether they should go the fully or just the partial remote job route?
-This largely depends on the type of job, but the tree deciding factors usually are:
+So how does a company decide whether they should remain fully remote or consider part-time office visits?
+This largely depends on the type of job, but the three deciding factors usually are:

 Whether full-time or part-time, one thing is for sure, remote work is no longer considered a trend but is now a fully viable option, as is confirmed by numerous studies and statistics, which we will address right now.

 The main reason why employers are open to adopting remote work is to have happier and more productive employees.
 When employees are productive, they contribute to overall business success.
 Recent statistics and surveys highlighted by remote time tracking software vendor, timedoctor.com show that remote workers are more productive than those who work in a fixed office environment.

 According to recent survey data, employees who work from home, even as little as once per month, are 24% more productive and happy than those who never get a chance to do their job outside of the office environment.